 How is Osteopathy Defined?

-At the Canadian Academy of Osteopathy we only teach Classical Osteopathy.
+At the Canadian Academy of Osteopathy we only teach Principles-Based Classical Osteopathy.

-Classical Osteopathy stays true to the founding principles of the profession.
-The theory and application of these principles are at the root of all diagnoses and treatment.
+Principles-based Osteopathy stays true to the founding principles of the profession when osteopathy was incredibly effective.
+The theory and application of these principles are at the root of all osteopathic diagnoses and treatment.
 Skill is honed from a mastery of principles, not a memorization of techniques or adjustments.
-The classical osteopath is trained to treat conditions ranging from pain to organ dysfunction based on their in depth understanding of anatomy, physiology, pathology and how they relate to osteopathic principles.
+The classical osteopathic manual practitioner is trained to treat the layers of structure based on their in depth understanding of anatomy, physiology, and how they relate to osteopathic principles.

 The CAO provides a principles-based classical osteopathy education rooted in a true understanding of osteopathic thinking, diagnosis and treatment.

-What is a Master in Practice Diploma of Osteopathic Manipulative Sciences?
+The Master in Practice diploma of Osteopathic Manipulative Sciences (M. OMSc)